Skip to content

 The framework for getting faster isn't just training.
 It's five pillars: structured training, nutrition to support that training, strength and conditioning, recovery, and community.
 If you're missing any of those pillars, you're leaving performance on the table.

-Inside our Not Done Yet community, one of the coached riders put a couple hundred watts onto his sprint largely through gym work at the right times.
+Inside our Not Done Yet coaching community, one of the coached riders put a couple hundred watts onto his sprint largely through gym work at the right times.
 That's a massive gain from a pillar that most self-coached cyclists completely ignore.

 The fix: audit yourself honestly.
 Which of the five pillars are you strong on?
 Which are you ignoring?
 The weakest pillar is almost always where the biggest gains are hiding.
+Our guide on how to get faster at cycling covers all 12 evidence-based methods across these pillars.

 Mistake 5: Being Too Reactive to Data